quicwg/multipath/draft-ietf-quic-multipath.md

 the 1-RTT packets which are acknowledged by the ACK_MP frame.
 If the endpoint receives 1-RTT packets with zero-length Connection ID, it SHOULD use Packet Number Space Identifier 0 in ACK_MP frames.
-If an endpoint receives an ACK_MP frame with a non-existing packet number space ID, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+If an endpoint receives an ACK_MP frame with a packet number space ID which is never issued by endpoints, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+If an endpoint receives an ACK_MP frame with a packet number space ID which is retired by RETIRE_CONNECTION_ID frame or closed paths, it SHOULD ignore the ACK_MP frame without causing a connection error.

 When using a single packet number space, endhosts MUST NOT send ACK_MP frames.
 If an endhost receives an ACK_MP frame while a single packet number space